estuary/flow/site/docs/guides/connect-network.md

 2. [Import your SSH key into AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws).

 3. [Launch a new instance in EC2](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/LaunchingAndUsingInstances.html).
 During setup:
    * Configure the security group to allow SSH connection from anywhere.
    * When selecting a key pair, choose the key you just imported.

 4. [Connect to the instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html),
 setting the user name to `ec2-user`.

-5. Find and note the [instance's hostname](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-naming.html).
-This will be formatted like `ssh://ec2-198-21-98-1.compute-1.amazonaws.com`.
+5. Find and note the [instance's public DNS](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-viewing).
+This will be formatted like: `ec2-198-21-98-1.compute-1.amazonaws.com`.
-**FOR REVIEW** per that link above, there are different formats of hostnames - does it matter which one we use?

 6. Find and note the host and port for your capture or materialization endpoint.
   :::tip